Prenup Agreement Attorney With Offices in Jenkintown, Bensalem, Cherry Hill, & Philadelphia

 A premarital agreement, also known as a prenuptial agreement or colloquially as a prenup, is a contract that two people sign just before they marry each other.
 These prenuptial agreements can cover a whole host of legal issues that can arise, should the marriage ever end in either divorce or death.
 Among the most important things that a premarital agreement covers are issues relating to the division of property, in the case of a divorce.
-Because of this, premarital agreements are very helpful for wealthy individuals who want to protect their assets before making the commitment to someone else and tying the knot with them.However, this is not the only benefit of having a prenuptial agreement drawn up and signed before agreeing to marry your future spouse.
+Because of this, our premarital agreements lawyer are very helpful for wealthy individuals who want to protect their assets before making the commitment to someone else and tying the knot with them.However, this is not the only benefit of having a prenuptial agreement drawn up and signed before agreeing to marry your future spouse.
 The three most important benefits of having a premarital agreement are:

 - Prenuptial agreements help you protect your pre-marital property,